tkeskita/smoothMesh/README.md

 ## Usage examples

-Adjust `-maxStepLength` and `-minEdgeLength` according to your mesh cell size.
+Adjust at least the `-maxStepLength` and `-minEdgeLength` options according to your mesh cell size.

 - Parallel run example: `mpirun -np 3 smoothMesh -centroidalIters 20 -maxStepLength 0.01 -minEdgeLength 0.05 -parallel`
 - Serial run example: `smoothMesh -centroidalIters 20 -maxStepLength 0.01 -minEdgeLength 0.05`

+## Test case

+The folder `testcase` contains an artificial test case which contains skewed and non-orthogonal cells, as well as variance in geometric shell shapes and topology.
+This is meant to be a challenging (but not impossible) task for centroidal smoothing.

 ## Getting help and feedback